-The cultivation of GM food crops is prohibited in South Australia, under the Genetically Modified Crops Management (Designation of Areas) Regulations 2008, which were made under the Genetically Modified Crops Management Act 2004.
-These regulations will remain in place until at least 1 September 2019.
+The cultivation of GM food crops is prohibited in South Australia, under the Genetically Modified Crops Management Regulations 2008, which were made under the Genetically Modified Crops Management Act 2004.
+These regulations will expire on 1 September 2025.

 Genetically modified (GM) food crops are crops which have been derived or developed from organisms that have had changes made to their DNA using genetic engineering.
 These changes can introduce traits such as:

 - resistance to disease